foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_flash.rst

    **Working without configuring the right battery cell voltage limits is dangerous and should never be done when real batteries are connected, since they may burn and explode when overcharged or shorted.**

-The next step is to connect a |Slave| to perform voltage and temperature measurement.
+The next step is to connect a |slave| to perform voltage and temperature measurement.

 ---------------------------------------
 Debugging the Primary and Secondary MCU